deimusmeister/Topcoder/Readme.txt

-There are my solutions to the problems from topcoder
+Here are my solutions to the problems from topcoder